 After a short conversation, he will attempt to help you find a sari, scarf, or offer to help you book travel.
 He’ll start telling you he knows where the Official Government Travel Agent or Tourist Office is.
 “Follow me,” he says.

-He’s so sweet; he’s just trying to help right?
+He’s so sweet; he’s just trying to help, right?
 Wrong.
 He wants to take you to some dodgy store set up to rip off foreigners.
-He gets a fee for getting you in the door and then commission if you buy something.
+He gets a fee for getting you in the door and then a commission if you buy something.